A downloadable game for Windows, macOS, and Linux

 Gameplay

-RandomPac is an action maze chase video game; the player controls Pac-Man through an enclosed maze.
-The objective of the game is to eat all of the dots placed in the maze while avoiding four colored ghosts - Blinky (red), Pinky (pink), Inky (cyan), and Clyde (orange) - that pursue Pac-Man.
+RandomPac is an action maze-chase video game; the player controls Pac-Man through an enclosed maze.
+The objective of the game is to eat all of the dots placed in the maze while avoiding four colored ghosts - Blinky (red), Pinky (pink), Inky (cyan), and Clyde (orange) - who pursue Pac-Man.
 When Pac-Man eats all of the dots, the player advances to the next round.
 Rounds are indicated by fruit icons at the bottom of the screen.
-After the first 2 rounds and every 3 rounds thereafter, Pac-Man enters a bonus round where he has to eat all the blue ghosts or fruits before the time runs out.
+After the first 2 rounds and every 3 rounds thereafter, Pac-Man enters a bonus round where he has to eat all the bonus items before the time runs out.

-If Pac-Man is caught by a ghost, he will lose a life; the game ends when all lives are lost.
+If Pac-Man is caught by a ghost, the player will lose a life; the game ends when all lives are lost.

 Placed near the four corners of the maze are large flashing "energizers" or "power pellets."
-Eating these will cause the ghosts to turn blue with a dizzied expression and to reverse direction.
-Pac-Man can eat blue ghosts for bonus points; when a ghost is eaten, its eyes return to the center box in the maze, where it "regenerates" and resumes its normal activity.
+When Pac-Man eats one, the ghosts turn blue with a dizzied expression and reverse direction.
+Pac-Man can eat blue ghosts for bonus points; when a ghost is eaten, its eyes make their way back to the center box in the maze, where the ghost "regenerates" and resumes its normal activity.
 Eating multiple blue ghosts in succession increases their point value.
-After a certain amount of time, blue-colored ghosts will flash white before turning back into their normal form.
+After a certain amount of time, blue-colored ghosts will flash white before turning back into their normal forms.

-Eating a certain number of dots in a round will cause a bonus item - usually in the form of a fruit - to appear underneath the center box; the item can be eaten for bonus points.
+Eating a certain number of dots in a round will cause a bonus item - usually a fruit - to appear underneath the center box; the item can be eaten for bonus points.

 To the sides of the maze are two "warp tunnels", which allow Pac-Man and the ghosts to travel to the opposite side of the screen.
-Ghosts become slower when entering these tunnels.
+Ghosts become slower when entering and exiting these tunnels.

 The game increases in difficulty as the player progresses through the rounds: the ghosts become faster, and the energizers' effect decreases in duration.